Hunter Valley Restaurant

 Executive Chef Jean Marc Pollet has created a menu driven by the food philosophy of the fusion of classic French cuisine with Australian produce.
-The inspired menu features local and seasonal produce executed with a French flair, and has signature dishes such as Twice Cooked Cheese Soufflé and Poached Ocean Trout and King Prawns ‘Bouillabaisse Style’.
-The ingredients used are of best quality and include produce from the Chef’s very own garden on his 5-acres farm and suppliers from around the Hunter Valley.
+The inspired menu features local and seasonal produce executed with a French flair, and has signature dishes such as Duck and Mushroom Pie with Asparagus Spears and Braised Beef Cheeks in Hunter Shiraz with Dutch Carrots and Broad Beans.
+The ingredients used are of best quality and include produce from the Chef’s very own garden on his 5-acre farm, and suppliers from around the Hunter Valley.

 The restaurant showcases a new look designed by local artist Annemarie Murland.
 Taking inspiration from the culinary direction of éléments, design aspects derived from classic French art are contrasted against Australian native culture.

 The fresh open feel of this Hunter Valley Restaurant has been enhanced by a renovation including art pieces which work as a conversation piece for your evening.
 These complement the ambiance of the venue by highlighting the earthy stone feel with fresh water fountain views and a warm fire on colder nights.

 The custom-designed feature mirror is the stand-out of the restaurant, with an intricately-ornate frame set against the Australian gum walls.
 The design of the mirror is inspired by the painting ‘Un Bar aux Folies Bergére’, the last major work by French painter Édouard Manet.
 It depicts a scene in the Folies Bergére nightclub in Paris as reflected against a mirror behind the bar.